Epilepsy and Risk

 - Tell your doctor if you are having seizures

-- Follow the treatment plan and ask for advice if you are having unpleasant side effects
+- Follow Treatment plans/take medications as prescribed at the same time each day and ask for advice if you are having unpleasant side effects

-- Identify and avoid any seizure triggers for you, such as lack of sleep or excessive alcohol
+- Identify and avoid seizure triggers, such as lack of sleep or excessive alcohol

-- Carry out a risk assessment of your home and work environment
+- Carry out a full risk assessment of your home and work environment

 An Epilepsy Management/Action Plan is a risk management tool that lets anyone, who has a person with epilepsy in their care, know what to do and what not to do when that person has a seizure.
 Epilepsy Management Plans are often required by schools, pre-schools, child care centres, disability services, supported accommodation and respite services, and disability employment services.
 Plans help staff recognise seizure activity and provide documented procedures to follow should an emergency arise.